mdcourse/mdcourse.github.io/docs/source/chapters/chapter8.rst

 .. label:: end_MonteCarlo_class

-First, the potential energy is calculated, and the current state of the simulations, such as positions and atom numbers, are saved.
-Then, an insertion try or a deletion trial is made, each with a probability of 0.5.
-The *monte_carlo_insert* and *monte_carlo_delete*, that are implemented here below, are both calculting the *acceptation_probability*.
-A random number is again selected, and if that number is larger than the acceptation probability, then the system revert to its previous position.
-If the random number is lower than the acceptation probability, nothing appends, which means that the last trial is accepted.
+First, the potential energy is calculated, and the current state of the simulation, such as positions and atom numbers, is saved.
+Then, an insertion trial or a deletion trial is made, each with a probability of 0.5.
+The *monte_carlo_insert* and *monte_carlo_delete* methods, which are implemented below, both calculate the *acceptance_probability*.
+A random number is selected, and if that number is larger than the acceptance probability, the system reverts to its previous position.
+If the random number is lower than the acceptance probability, nothing happens, meaning that the last trial is accepted.

-Then, let us write the *monte_carlo_insert* method:
+Then, let us write the *monte_carlo_insert()* method:

 .. label:: start_MonteCarlo_class